BruceBanner001/Simple-Weather-App/README.md

-This Project is **Weather Application** that fetches data from API and shows in the UI.
+This Project is **Weather Application** that fetches data from API and display in the UI.

 Instruction: